framely/community/docs/guide/start-with-clone.md

 You can make modifications, such as changing the response and expression.
 For the change to take effect, make sure you commit and reconnect.

 ### Reset session
-The replies that the bot generates for user input depend on the conversation history.
+The replies that the chatbot generates for user input depend on the conversation history.
 Sometimes, you need to have a clean start to try something new.
 You can restart the testing session by clicking the "**Reset contexts**" icon located in the upper right corner of the Debug area.

 ### View log
 For coders, you can inspect the detailed log by clicking the "**View log**" icon located in the upper right corner of the Debug area.